litian96/p13n_benchmark_cross_silo/vehicle_school/README.md

 The best test metric over the sweep based on validation performance will be in `logs/fedavg_sweep/best_result.txt`.
 The result format is [[mean over clients, std over clients], [std of the mean, std of the std]]; see `main.py` for more details.

-See `experiments/` scripts for examples; e.g. FedAvg training can be done via
+See `experiments/` scripts for more examples; e.g. FedAvg training can be done via

 ```fish
 fish experiments/vehicle/fedavg.fish